 Don’t believe us?

 Think about Wikipedia for a moment.
 When anyone searches Google for a single keyword, Wikipedia is usually to be found on the first page of any results.
 Most people who then click a link to the Wikipedia page will rarely stay on the site to search for other topics.

-As a result, most of the content on this hugely popular site has a high Bounce Rate.
+As a result, most of the content on this hugely popular site has a high bounce.
 Wikipedia has one of the highest domain authorities on the web and certainly loses no visitors as a result.

 Before you get too comfortable with the idea that Bounce Rates do not impact SEO, they can offer some insight into negative factors which could be more damaging.
-A high Bounce Rate could indicate that your website:
+A high rate could indicate that your website: